ga-dc/wdi5/w07/readme.md

 ### The DOM

-- Explain what the DOM is and how it is strcutured.
+- Explain what the DOM is and how it is structured.
+- Distinguish between an element and a node.
 - Select and target DOM elements using a query selector.
 - Change the attributes or content of a DOM element.
 - Add and remove elements from the DOM.